jcornaz/beancount-parser/README.md

 [beancount]: https://beancount.github.io/docs/index.html

-This crate a a rewrite of [beancount-parser].
+This crate is a rewrite of [beancount-parser].
 Not all features have been ported yet, and some of them may never be.

 If you're missing something, please open an issue.